jesselawson/getting-started-with-rust/tutorial.md

-Up until now, every time we have built our project using `cargo build` or `cargo run` to trigger a build, our executable (`tinymd.exe`) has been built in the "debug" folder that is located inside the "target" folder off of the project root:
+Up until now, every time we have built our project using `cargo build` or `cargo run` to trigger a build, our executable (`tinymd.exe`) has been built in the "debug" folder that is located inside the "target" folder in the project root:

 ```text